NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/Metadata_IDC_HMC/README.md

 # Project Description
 <!-- Add a short paragraph describing the project. -->

-The [Helmholtz Metadata Collaboration](https://helmholtz-metadaten.de/en) follows the goal to develop and establish novel methods and tools documenting and sharing research data by means of enriched metadata.
+The [Helmholtz Metadata Collaboration](https://helmholtz-metadaten.de/en) is a cross-domain initiative across the whole Helmholtz Association, which is the largest funding agency in Germany.
+It follows the goal to develop and establish novel methods and tools documenting and sharing research data by means of enriched metadata, as well as improved interoperability of data across disciplines.
+The Hub Health of this initiative is anchored in the Division of Medical Image Computing at the German Cancer Research Center Heidelberg.

 The [FAIR principles](https://www.go-fair.org/fair-principles/) are guidelines to make your data, including software, findable, accessible, interoperable and reusable.
 They are an important component of Open Science.